unitaryfund/unitary.fund/posts/_markdown/vqa_in_qutip.md

 One current area of interest in VQAs is that of the "initialization" for the algorithm.
 Problems are described by a quantum circuit, with its structure based on a circuit ansatz - usually inspired by the problem one wishes to solve.
 The performance of the algorithm is heavily influenced by the circuit structure, as well as the initial parameters of the circuit.
 It is therefore worthwhile to have the tools to test VQA formulations on a classical simulation of a quantum system, before expending time and resources to apply it on real quantum hardware.

-`QuTiP` is a open-source `python` library for simulating quantum systems.
-In this project, I designed and wrote an implementation of a `VQA` module for `QuTiP` which allows users to define and evaluate the effectiveness of VQAs on their local machines.
+[`QuTiP`](https://qutip.org/) is a open-source `python` project for simulating quantum systems.
+In this project, I designed and wrote an implementation of a `VQA` module for `QuTiP`'s [`qutip-qip`](https://qutip-qip.readthedocs.io/) package, which allows users to define and evaluate the effectiveness of VQAs on their local machines.

 ## Module Overview

 Most quantum algorithms deal with quantum circuits, which are made up of quantum gates.
-In `QuTiP`, there exist classes --- `QubitCircuit` and `Gate` --- which simulate the dynamics of quantum circuits.
+In `QuTiP`'s `qutip-qip` [package](https://github.com/qutip/qutip-qip/), there exist classes --- `QubitCircuit` and `Gate` --- which simulate the dynamics of quantum circuits.

 For VQAs, we now want these gates to be parameterized.
 In addition to the gate parameters, we want initialization options, which are fixed throughout the optimization process, to be easily defined in one object.
-For these purposes, we define two new classes, `VQA_Block` and `VQA`, which are abstractions on `Gate` and `QubitCircuit`, respectively.
+For these purposes, we define two new classes, `VQABlock` and `VQA`, which are abstractions on `Gate` and `QubitCircuit`, respectively.

 ### 1. The VQA_Block class

-The `VQA_Block` class encapsulates one component of our circuit and can store the action of one or more quantum gates.
+The `VQABlock` class encapsulates one component of our circuit and can store the action of one or more quantum gates.
 It can hold parameters, or keep note of how many free parameters it needs as input to be translated into a gate on the quantum circuit.

 In quantum computing, all quantum gates can be described by unitary operators.
-Our `VQA_Block` class has a method that will generate a unitary operator for the quantum circuit; but crucially, the value of this operator can change based on the parameters the `VQA_Block` receives.
+Our `VQABlock` class has a method that will generate a unitary operator for the quantum circuit; but crucially, the value of this operator can change based on the parameters the `VQABlock` receives.

-The `VQA_Block` holds information about the operator it can generate, the parameters it needs, and methods to compute derivates of its operator.
+The `VQABlock` holds information about the operator it can generate, the parameters it needs, and methods to compute derivates of its operator.
 Using this information, the algorithm can compute gradients of its cost function.
-The optimization process is thus a loop in which `VQA_Block`s are evaluated to inform the minimization of the cost of a circuit.
+The optimization process is thus a loop in which `VQABlock`s are evaluated to inform the minimization of the cost of a circuit.

 ### 2. The VQA class